pinterest/gestalt/docs/markdown/ios/tabs.md

 ---
 title: Tabs
-description: Tabs may be used navigate between multiple URLs.
+description: Tabs may be used to navigate between multiple URLs.
 Tabs are intended as page-level navigation.
 fullwidth: true
 ---